Orford, New Hampshire: Geography

 According to the United States Census Bureau, the town has a total area of 124.1 km2, of which 120.4 sqkm are land and 3.6 sqkm are water, comprising 2.93% of the town.
 The Connecticut River, which serves as the boundary between New Hampshire and Vermont, forms the western edge of the town.
 Most of Orford is drained by Jacobs Brook and other small tributaries of the Connecticut.
-The northeast corner of the town, around Upper and Lower Baker Ponds, drains via the Baker River and Pemigewasset River into the Merrimack River.
+The northeastern corner of the town, around Upper and Lower Baker Ponds, drains via the Baker River and Pemigewasset River into the Merrimack River.

 The town has two population centers.
 The main village of Orford, with the town's schools and post office, is located on New Hampshire Route 10 along the banks of the Connecticut River.
 The town hall, however, is located in the smaller village of Orfordville, on New Hampshire Route 25A several miles east of the river.

 The highest point in Orford is the summit of Mount Cube, at 2909 ft above sea level, in the eastern part of town.
-The northern slopes of Smarts Mountain, whose 3240 ft summit lies in the neighboring town of Lyme, occupy the southeast corner of town.
+The northern slopes of Smarts Mountain, whose 3240 ft summit lies in the neighboring town of Lyme, occupy the southeastern corner of town.

 Camps Merriwood and Moosilauke are situated on Upper Baker Pond in Orford.